Samaritan's Purse

 International Relief

-Since 1998, when Samaritan’s Purse equipped its first tractor-trailer Disaster Relief unit, staff and volunteers have helped more than 59,780 families impacted by U.S. natural disasters.
-Now, eight Disaster Relief Units are strategically positioned across the country for rapid deployment in the wake of natural disasters such as hurricanes, tornadoes, wildfires and floods through the cleaning, repairing, and rebuilding of homes.
-In 2021, Samaritan’s Purse responded to 20 disasters in 12 states, including Hurricane Ida, ice storms, tornadoes, and wildfires in California.
+Since 1998, when Samaritan’s Purse equipped its first tractor-trailer Disaster Relief Unit, staff and volunteers have helped more than 84,000 families impacted by U.S. natural disasters.
+Now, nine Disaster Relief Units are strategically positioned across the country for rapid deployment in the wake of natural disasters such as hurricanes, tornadoes, wildfires, and floods.
+In 2025, Samaritan’s Purse responded to 15 disasters in 11 states, including floods in central Texas and Colorado, tornadoes in Kentucky and St. Louis, and other devastating weather outbreaks.
+After an initial response, Samaritan's Purse often stays behind to rebuild and restore houses for families in need.

 Emergency Field Hospital

-Ready to deploy at a moment’s notice, the Emergency Field Hospital provides medical relief in disaster-stricken areas where medical infrastructure is either damaged, overwhelmed or nonexistent.
-Each unit is customizable depending on the needs of the response and can include an emergency room, two operating theaters, a critical care unit and more than 50 inpatient beds.
-This resource has enabled Samaritan’s Purse medical staff to provide life-saving care to more than 24,500 patients.
-Recently it has helped provide surge capacity in the midst of the COVID-19 pandemic, life-saving medical care in Haiti after a devastating 7.2 magnitude earthquake, and critical care in response to violent fighting in Mosul, Iraq.
+Ready to deploy at a moment’s notice, the Emergency Field Hospital provides medical relief in disaster-stricken areas where medical infrastructure is either damaged, overwhelmed, or nonexistent.
+Each unit is customizable depending on the needs of the response and can include an emergency room, two operating theaters, a critical care unit, and more than 50 inpatient beds.
+This resource has enabled Samaritan’s Purse medical staff to provide life-saving care to more than 65,000 patients.

 World Medical Mission

-Each year the medical arm of Samaritan’s Purse sends hundreds of doctors, dentists and other medical professionals to 50 remote hospitals and clinics in the world’s least-developed countries, both as short-term volunteers and through its Post-Residency Program.
-World Medical Mission also supports remote mission hospitals by providing millions of dollars’ worth of critically needed medical equipment and supplies.
+Each year, World Medical Mission—the medical arm of Samaritan’s Purse—sends hundreds of doctors, dentists, and other medical professionals to over 45 remote hospitals and clinics in the world’s least developed countries, both as short-term volunteers and through its Post-Residency Program.
+Since 1980, medical personnel have volunteered on over 16,000 service assignments with World Medical Mission in 82 countries.

 Children's Heart Project

-This project brings children to North America to receive life-saving surgery not available in their home countries.
-To date, Samaritan’s Purse has arranged surgery for more than 1,430 children with heart defects, in partnership with 60 hospitals.
+This project brings children to North America and the Caribbean to receive life-saving surgery not available in their home countries.
+To date, Samaritan’s Purse has partnered with 88 hospitals to provide surgery for more than 1,680 children with heart defects.

 Cleft Lip and Palate Program

 In many countries around the world, individuals born with a cleft lip or palate are seen as cursed and immediately ostracized from their community or put at risk for health issues such as malnutrition.
-Since 2011, Samaritan’s Purse medical teams have provided life-changing cleft lip and palate surgeries for more than 1,170 individuals in South Sudan, Liberia, Bolivia, Guatemala, Myanmar, and Nepal.
+Since 2011, Samaritan’s Purse medical teams have provided life-changing cleft lip and palate surgeries for more than 2,300 people in South Sudan, Liberia, the Democratic Republic of the Congo, Bolivia, Guatemala, Myanmar, and Nepal.

 Cataract Program

 In 2017, Samaritan’s Purse created the Cataract Program to provide life-changing surgery for those experiencing impaired vision around the world.
-Thus far, more than 3,760 individuals have restored sight through the program in Liberia, Mexico, and South Sudan.
+Thus far, more than 10,000 individuals have restored sight through the program in Liberia, Cambodia, the Democratic Rpublic of the Congo, Mexico, and South Sudan.

 Infectious Diseases